Containers on Summit

 Using a Container Registry to Build and Save your Images

-If you are familiar with using a container registry like DockerHub, you can use that to save your Podman container images and use Singularity to pull from the registry and build the sif file.
+If you are familiar with using a container registry like DockerHub, you can use that to save your Podman container images and use Apptainer to pull from the registry and build the sif file.
 Below, we will use DockerHub as the example but there are many other container registries that you can use.

 Using the